Glimpse on the Old Balagtas Train Station

 The second Commission was headed by William H. Taft, later America's 27th President.
 The Taft Commission's first law was to allocate P2 million (US$1 million) for road and bridge repairs.

-Operation of the railroads was returned to its British owners in 1900.
+Operation of the railroads was returned to its British owners in 1900 and was named as the Manila Railway Company during the American period..
 By 1906, four branch lines had been added, including a 91.5-km Bigaa (Balagtas)–Cabanatuan, Nueva Ecija section, the closest the tracks got to the Cagayan Valley at that time.

 Walang komento: